 Dear Steck Families,

-On behalf of all of the Steck Staff, welcome to the 2011-2012 school year!
-I am so excited to begin this year at Steck and work with all of our students, staff, and parents.
+On behalf the Steck Staff, welcome to the 2016-17 school year!
+I am excited to start another year of excellence with students, parents, and staff.

 Our mission at Steck is to be dedicated to inspiring all students to achieve their greatest potential.
 Our work toward this mission is evident each and every day at Steck.
-The Steck community will continue to do great things and allow all Steck Students to Shine!
+The Steck community will continue to do great things and allow all Steck Eagles to try and fly!
 We are committed to positive academic and social growth for all students.

 I invite you to become involved in your child’s education through the many opportunities that arise throughout the year.
 The Steck PTA is a one great way to be involved.
 Together, the Steck community does so much to support the students and staff.
 All of these efforts are appreciated!